 Individuals in California can also face grand theft auto charges.
 Grand theft auto charges only apply if someone takes another person’s motor vehicle.

-The use of force or fear is what distinguishes robbery from other acts of theft.
 As with theft, there are two primary kinds of robbery in California.
-These kinds of robbery include first-degree robbery.
-First-degree robbery occurs if someone robs another person:
+These kinds of robbery include first-degree robbery, which occurs if someone robs another person in any of these situations:

-- After the person uses an ATM OR
+- After the victim uses an ATM

 You can reach out to the Simmrin Law Group’s theft crime lawyers in Los Angeles if you have questions about theft or robbery.
-Call (310) 997-4688 so you can get more information about these charges.

-For a free legal consultation, call (310) 928-9347
+For a free legal consultation, call (310) 896-2723

 Comparing Theft and Robbery to Burglary